What is Digital Experience Monitoring?

-• Using an API for customers to log in to your application using Twitter, LinkedIn or Facebook.
+- How an API is performing as customers use it to log into your application using Twitter, LinkedIn, or Facebook.

 Digital experiences have grown with the proliferation of IoT devices, cloud, SaaS, and mobile websites and apps.
 It is no longer enough for organizations to monitor and collect data from a single perspective.